Hepatitis C and the Health Amendment Act Card

 Hepatitis C Insurance Scheme

 Under this scheme a person requiring insurance will pay the average basic premium which an uninfected person of the same age and gender would pay.
-The insurance scheme pays the additional premiums levied or covers the additional risks that would otherwise prevent a policy being taken out.
+The scheme pays the additional premiums levied or covers the additional risks that would otherwise prevent a policy being taken out.

 The Hepatitis C Insurance Scheme is set up under the Hepatitis C Compensation Tribunal (Amendment) Act (No.22) of 2006 (pdf).